 Hungarian poppy seed roll (mákos beigli)

-When I got married there were two desserts that I could make.
-One for the summer and the other for the winter and ooops I forgot one for birthdays.
+When I got married there were two desserts that I was able to make.
+One for the summer and the other for the winter.
 Of course, beigli was for the winter.
-Not sure how this worked out but I’m guessing it is because there is no Christmas without beigli and my husband picked up the tradition very quickly as well.
-I have to let you know that it takes 4-5 hours to make this dessert, of course most of this time is needed for letting the dough rise.
+Not sure how this worked out but I’m guessing it is because there is no Christmas without beigli … and my husband picked up the tradition very quickly.
+I have to let you know that it takes 4 hours to make this dessert.

-There is a little history.
-Poppy seeds have always been an important staple in the Hungarian cuisine.
 Beigli has been around for a while but no one knows the exact story behind it.
-One possibility is that it had originated in the old Hungarian city of Pozsony, today known as Bratislava that is now in the Czech republic.
+One possibility is that it had originated in the old Hungarian city of Pozsony, today known as Bratislava that is now in Slovakia.
 Beigli started appearing on the Christmas tables only about 200 years ago.
 Hungary was part of the Austro-Hungarian Empire at that time so it makes sense that so many other Central European countries make it for Christmas as well.
-According to historical counts, it was Franz Jozeph, one of the Austrian emperor’s favorite foods next to the isler and the sacher.

 The seeds will need to be ground as well.
-I have a vitamix that grinds poppy seeds beautifully.
+I have a Vitamix that grinds poppy seeds well.
 If you don’t have one, no worries!
 You can also use an electric coffee grinder.
-Supermarkets do sell canned ground poppy seed mixed with the sweeteners, flavorings, preservatives etc but you will not get the same results with those.
+Supermarkets do sell canned ground poppy seed mixed with the sweeteners, flavorings, preservatives etc. They work pretty well, I have used it before but you will not get the same results.

-• Hungarians are always worrying about cracks in the crust.
+Hungarians are always worrying about cracks in the crust.
 If you follow my recipe below, you should be fine.
-However, the tastiest beiglis I have eaten were slightly cracked, like the one on the picture.
-I chatted with my kids and let the dough rise too long … but everybody commented it was one of the best I have ever made.
-They wanted to know what I did differently lol … My mom will probably comment on the appearance of my beigli but oh well.
+However, the tastiest beigli I have eaten was slightly cracked, like the one on the picture.
+I chatted with my kids and let the dough rise too long … but everybody commented it was the best I have ever made.
+They wanted to know what I did differently … My mom will probably comment on the appearance but oh well.
 So there are some rules on how not to get cracks.
 For the records here they go …

 • the dough was left to rise too long